Kerbalight/WayfarersWings/README.md

 # Wayfarer's Wings

+Give each Kerbal the fame it deserves and know who was the first to plant a flag on Mun or whatever else

 ## Description

 Have you ever wanted to know who is the first Kerbal to plant a flag on Mun?